architecture-building-systems/CityEnergyAnalyst/docs/agile-with-CEA/roles-and-responsibilities.rst

 The Development team is the group of individuals who build CEA.
 His/her main responsabilities are:

-1. Create the best working software possible.
+#.
+Create the best working software possible.
-2. Design, analyze, develop, test and document new features in CEA.
+#.
+Design, analyze, develop, test and document new features in CEA.
-3. Be Self-organized and self-directed.
+#.
+Be self-organized and self-directed.
-4. Participate in all agile practices led by the Scrum Master.
+#.
+Participate in all agile practices led by the Scrum Master (:doc:`activities`).

 Customer Team (CT)
 ---------------------

 The Customer team is the group of individuals who use CEA.
 They are not part of the CEA team, but their function is extremely important for the succes of the project.

-1. Represent one or more User Personas in CEA.
+#.
+Represent one or more User Personas in CEA.
-2. Validate CEA and give feedback to the Product Owner
+#.
+Validate CEA and give feedback to the Product Owner
-3. Communicate issues and new features to the Product Owner.
+#.
+Communicate issues and new features to the Product Owner.